Soccer-Gamba's Doan joins Dutch side Groningen on loan

-June 23 Gamba Osaka attacking midfielder Ritsu Doan has secured a move to Dutch club FC Groningen on a season-long loan deal, the J-League side on Friday.
+June 23 (Reuters) - Gamba Osaka attacking midfielder Ritsu Doan has secured a move to Dutch club FC Groningen on a season-long loan deal, the J-League side on Friday.

 The 19-year-old Japanese helped his country win the under-19 Asian championship title for the first time last year and was named the tournament's best player.